 Application process: Direct dealer application

-APR: From 3.23 percent dependent on amount, terms and credit score
+APR: Negotiable, but will depend on loan amount, terms and credit score

 Fees: Fees apply, not disclosed